kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 The port of the server
 ㅤ
 ### /search <scan> [minonline] [maxonline] [playercap] [isfull] [version] [hasimage] [description] [strictdescription] [player]
-searches for a server with specific properties
+Searches the database for a server with specific properties

 #### arguments:
 ##### scan (integer)
 How many servers to scan in the search.
 Use /stats to find the total servers available for scan.

+##### playerCap (integer)
+The maximum player capacity of the server

 ##### minonline (integer)
 The minimum number of players online

 ##### maxonline (integer)
-The maximum number of players online (not to be confused with the server's maximum player capacity (playerCap))
+The maximum number of players online (Not to be confused with the server's maximum player capacity (playerCap))

-##### playerCap (integer)
-The maximum player capacity of the server

 ##### isfull (true/false)
 Whether or not the server is full